Recording Services Policies

 Our Jazz Services

-For our multritracking services you must correspond with our Lead Recording Technician or email us at recordingservices@unt.edu at least 2 weeks prior to accomadate staffing needs and resources.
-If this step does not happen you will downgraded to a stereo pair recording.
+For our multritracking services you must correspond with our Lead Recording Technician or email us at recordingservices@unt.edu at least 3 weeks prior to accomadate staffing needs and resources.
+If this coordination does not take place you will downgraded to a stereo pair recording, and informed 3 weeks prior to your event.

 Before Your Recital

 The more information we have about a recital the easier it is for us to plan and staff the event.
-We like to know:
+Some things we like to know:

 This is a live recording and not a studio session, and there are limitations to what can be done afterwards.
 We can adjust some balance between mics, but mics will hear other sources ("bleed") and limit how much adjustment can be made before it becomes noticeable.